epcodes/DSM-GrindPackAddons/README.md

 Discord Server: https://discord.gg/QsEkNQS
 ## Doggo's Grind Pack
-Grindpack is a bundle of addons to DSM that are centered on grinding.
+Grindpack is a bundle of addons to DSM that are centered on combat.
 ## Incompatibilities
 - Old Animations <2.6.4 - Frequent crashes
 - Old Animations 2.6.4